 Overflowing with Southern Hospitality

-Then we went down to the distillery and met Ed – the farm’s proud and gracious owner who welcomed us like we were special guests.
+Then we went down to this South Carolina distillery and met Ed – Chattooga Belle Farm’s proud and gracious owner who welcomed us like we were special guests.
 He smiled at us from behind the bar, excited to have us try the delicious farm-made liquor.
 Everything is grown, fermented and bottled right on site – extremely impressive!

 “I’ll never drink whiskey without an apple again,” I exclaimed as I tried not to act too excited about this magic drinking trick he just revealed to us.
 “Just make sure it is one grown here,” he cleverly responded.